MeLPUF: Memory-in-Logic PUF Structures for Low-Overhead IC Authentication: Structure and Implementation

-Figure~\ref{fig:sy1} illustrates the proposed \melpuf structure. \melpuf consists of two cross-coupled inverter structures and a control element, thus constituting the structure of a memory element, such as an SRAM cell.
-Upon startup, the output of the bistable element is unknown and is random, which is then used as our PUF response.
-The structure of the PUF allows us to distribute and place the PUF in the data-path of a combinational circuit as shown in Figure~\ref{fig:sy2}.
-This is accomplished through the control MUX.
-A two-input MUX allows us to switch between the PUF response and logic data.
+\melpuf~~consists of a cross-coupled inverter pair and a control element.
+Upon startup, the bi-stable element's output is unknown and in a metastable state.
+This output is read-only and serves as the PUF response.
+Fig.~\ref{fig:sy1} illustrates the unit structure of the proposed \melpuf.
+This structure allows us to distribute and place the PUF in the datapath of a combinational circuit.
+The controller MUX is then used to switch between the PUF response and logic output.
+Thus, the circuit can operate in two modes: a) PUF mode, which enables the designer to sample the PUF responses, and b) functional mode, which transfers the logic output of the gate to its fanout cones.

-Figure \ref{fig:sy2} depicts MeL-PUF implementation where we incorporate bi-stable memory element in a circuit to create a PUF.
-The additional MeL-PUF circuitry is highlighted in red, with original paths in black.
-During power-up, the output of the memory cell results in an unknown state, which we use as our source of entropy.
-The output of one inverter is connected to a MUX which acts as the control element.
-When the control signal is low, the MUX allows the PUF signature to be captured at startup.
-When the control signal is high, then the circuit functions normally.
+Fig.~\ref{fig:sy2} depicts \melpuf~~ implementation where we deploy a bi-stable memory element in a combinational circuit.
+The \melpuf~~circuitry is highlighted in red, with original datapaths marked in black.
+During power-up, the memory cell's output results in a random state, which we use as our entropy source.
+Fig. \ref{fig:sy3} outlines the datapaths for generating a response from the implemented PUF.
+The output of one inverter is connected to a MUX, where the latter acts as the control element.
+When the control signal is LOW, the MUX allows the PUF signature to be captured at startup.
+When the control signal is HIGH, the circuit switches to functional mode and resumes regular operation.